 Multiple queues to bind them

-There are just two collection areas towards the centre of the counter, and a couple of part-manned kiosks either side if you wish to fight your way past the customers idly loitering to use the ill-placed kiosks and through the crowd of people milling to await their order number to be shouted from the counter.
+There are just two collection areas towards the centre of the counter, and a couple of part-manned kiosks either side if you wish to fight your way past the customers idly loitering to use the ill-placed kiosks and through the crowd of people milling to await their order number shouted from the counter.

 The dude who was unbelievably talented at operating the POS now just calls out to herd people away from the very middle of the store so that you don’t spill anything on your tray as you fight your way back out.